40 Popular Places in Okinawa That You Need to Visit on Your Next Trip

 There are direct flights to the main island from all around Japan as well as from Taiwan, China, and South Korea.
-There are also ferries to the main island that depart from Osaka, Kobe, and Kagoshima.
-Other islands within Okinawa can be reached by boat from Naha Port on the main island.
+There are also ferries to the main island that depart from Kagoshima.
+Other islands within Okinawa can be reached by boat from Tomari Port on the main island.
 There are some islands that can be accessed by direct flight from Naha Airport as well.

 In this article, Okinawa will be divided into five areas, and there will be spots and things to do listed for each.

 Special Offer for d POINT members!

 Okinawa has the image of a tropical paradise, but it does have a rainy season and is visited by typhoons.
 An understanding of its weather will help you to make travel plans.

 The average temperature ranges from 17℃ in January to 29℃ in July and August.
 It is warm throughout the year with beaches opening to swimmers in late March or April.
 When visiting between April and September, be sure to protect against the heat and sun.

 The rainy season is between May and late June, so expect rainy days during that time.
 Typhoons tend to visit between May and November, with the largest ones appearing between August and October.